SEO Statistics for YouTube in 2020

 Video Search Results Have a Higher Click-through Rate

-Video is 50x More Likely to Get Organic Ranking than Plain Text Results
+Video is 50x More Likely to Get Organic Ranking than Plain Text Results.

 If Your Site Has Video – People Stay Longer

-Video goes beyond the obvious benefit of attracting people to your site – it also keeps them there.
+The video goes beyond the obvious benefit of attracting people to your site – it also keeps them there.
 Search engines pay attention to how long people stay on your website – assuming that if they leave too quickly, they didn’t find what they were looking for.
 When you have a video on your site, ComScore data shows people stay on an average of two minutes longer, and Google likes this because it shows that not only is your content quality – it is engaging.

 Double Search Traffic with Video Thumbnails in Your Search Results

-You’ll have to do more than embed the video on your website – you’ll also want to add video metadata and create a video sitemap so that Google can associate the video with your corresponding page.
+You’ll have to do more than embed the Video on your website – you’ll also want to add video metadata and create a video sitemap so that Google can associate the Video with your corresponding page.

-Posts with Video Attract 3x More Inbound Links
+Posts with Video Attract 3x More Inbound Links.

 YouTube is a Great Way to Reach a Global Audience

 Only 15.8% of YouTube users are from the United States.
 Most visitors come from the U.S., India, Japan, Russia, and China.
 YouTube is available in more than 91 countries and 80 languages.
 If you’ve got an international audience, you need to leverage YouTube.

 If you want help with your video marketing or video SEO, contact us here at SEO Inc. We’ll help you develop the strategy you need to dominate your competition.